-Every November political candidates take to the airwaves, plan town hall meetings, and go door to door looking for votes.
-The Elections A to Z Unit Study looks at the history of elections and how they work in the United States.
+Each November, political candidates take to the airwaves, plan town hall meetings, and go door to door looking for votes.
+The Elections A to Z Unit Study covers the history of elections and how they work in the United States.

 Visit the Elections page for more election resources.

 Elections Unit Study